klok0693/demo/documentation/gui_features.md

 ## 🎨 GUI Features & Interaction Model

 This document describes the **GUI structure, behavior, and interaction model** of the application.
-It intentionally avoids focusing on JavaFX as a technology and instead explains **how the GUI is designed and behaves conceptually**.
+It intentionally avoids focusing on JavaFX or Swing as a technology and instead explains **how the GUI is designed and behaves conceptually**.

 The GUI package is designed to be **platform-agnostic**.
+There are two realizations:
-JavaFX is only one realization; the same concepts are intended to be reusable for other UI frameworks (e.g. **Swing, Qt**).
+*JavaFX* and *Swing*.
+The same concepts are intended to be reusable for other UI frameworks (e.g. **Qt**).

 ---